top of page

 Amber beers, and in general red colored beers have always been something I’ve excelled at.
 The 3 GABF medals I’ve won have all been amber/red in color.
 The trick to making a great Amber is that you want to try and make the beer as dry as possible.
 You do this by mashing at a very low temperature or using some sort of adjunct to thin it out.
 I prefer to add just a tiny bit of Rye to mine.
 The rye has a bit of spiciness to it that people perceive as dry.
 The thing to really keep in mind though is that no matter how dry you get your Amber, it will always be malty sweet.
 In essence, you will fail.
 The sheer amount of crystal malts used will always impart this sweetness, even when the beer is actually very dry.
 So making an Amber is like a dance.
 You dance knowing full well that the best you can hope for is that when you do miss a step you quickly move on to the next turn.
 In the end you hope that all that matters is that the dance looked fluid, not whether you missed a step here or there.
 Of course someone will always scrutinize that one missed step, but it looked darn good to me!
 If I’m not drinking The Dutchess, I’m probably drinking Frog King!

 I hope you enjoyed a little brain Chunder on our core beer.
-A
+As always,

 #EnjoyLife and #DrinkGreatBeer #LikeAKing